-On this site, you can read more about API/APIS, ESTA and eTA, submit your APIS information, and apply for ESTA or eTA travel authorization via the official government application systems.
+On this page, you can read more about API/APIS, ESTA and eTA.
+There are links for submitting your APIS information, and applying for ESTA or eTA travel authorization via the official government application systems.

 Three countries within the Icelandair route network require certain passenger information to be transmitted prior to departure for all flights to and from the country.
 These are the United States, Canada and the United Kingdom.

 This information is generally referred to as Advance Passenger Information (API) or Travel Document Information (TDI).
 This is the information that is displayed on the bio-data page of your passport.
 API is gathered at check-in for flights to Canada and the United Kingdom.

 The USA requires more advance on certain data elements.
 Advance Passenger Information System (APIS) is API information required by US authorities of all persons traveling to and from the country.
 All air carriers, including Icelandair, are bound by law to transmit API/APIS information prior to departure.
 Passengers must provide this information or risk being denied passage.